 If you’ve landed on this post, you’re probably a Runner, keen to make your CV stand out.
 You might be at University, hoping you’ll find your first job.
-You’re hoping you’ve discovered the perfect runner CV template to help you.
+You might have had one or two jobs, but are worried you don’t have enough experience.
+You’re hoping that on this site you’ve discovered the perfect runner CV template to help you.

 Runner CV Template

 Personal Statement – a description of your skills and intended career path

 Credits – this is your work experience within the industry, be it internships, student films or paid production work

 Other Work – a brief list of your non-production work, be sure to highlight transferable skills you’ve acquired

 Education and Training – what you’ve learned and where you’ve learned it